This article is about

 On the other hand, mineral toxicity can arise primarily from excessive supplementation rather than dietary intake.

 For example, high levels of manganese can lead to symptoms affecting the central nervous system, such astremors, muscle spasms, and mood changes resembling Parkinson's disease.
+Toxicity from zinc, often a result of supplementation, can cause nausea, vomiting, and abdominal pain.

 Understanding the balance between adequate intake and the risks of both deficiency and toxicity is essential for maintaining optimal health.